markdunning/backofen_lab_retreat_04_17/slides.md

 - Topics with existing materials
 - Tools / techniques where best pratices are established
   + RNA-seq
-- Tools that encourage independance
+- Tools that encourage independance and data exploration
   + e.g. browsers, web-based
+- Promoting better communication between wet-lab and Bioinformatician
+    + so they know what is possible
+    + speed-up the process of completing a project

 ---